WHU-Synthetic: A Synthetic Perception Dataset for 3-D Multitask Model Research: Discussion and Conclusion

-We introduce VEnvision3D, a synthetic perception dataset featuring the exploration of 3D multi-task models, including depth completion, segmentation, upsample, place recognition, and 3D reconstruction.
-In a virtual environment, we have implemented innovative sensor configurations, endowing our dataset with unique characteristics.
+We introduce WHU-Synthetic, a synthetic perception dataset featuring the exploration of 3D multi-task models, including depth completion, segmentation, upsampling, place recognition, and 3D reconstruction.
+We also implement innovative sensor settings, endowing our dataset with unique characteristics.
 For instance, it can provide data with varying densities within the same frame, offer surface-sampled data at a city level, and simulate environmental changes.
 These features aim to contribute to the advancement of the field of point cloud perception.
-In addition, benefiting from the carefully designed settings in our data collection, we have integrated the upsampling task and semantic segmentation task into a multi-task framework.
-Through experiments, we have demonstrated the mutually beneficial relationship among different subtasks.
-In summary, by introducing this dataset, we hope to provide researchers with a platform to study unified multi-task models, thereby advancing the development of foundation models in the 3D vision field. {
+In addition, benefiting from the carefully designed settings in our data collection, we integrate the upsampling and semantic segmentation task into a multi-task framework.
+Through multi-task experiments, we demonstrate the mutually beneficial relationship among different sub-tasks.